benoitheinrich/micro-services-finder/readme.md

 ```

-Examples:

- micro-services-finder -s /path/to/mycode -f png
+**Examples:**

 This will parse the files located in the /path/to/mycode folder, and it'll generate
 a list of png files in the current directory.

+    $ micro-services-finder -s /path/to/mycode -f png

 # Under the hoods